arianfiftyone/D0020E---Zoom-Chatbot/README.md

  7. On your App Marketplace Dashboard, go to the **Local Test** page and click **Install**.
 After you click the **Authorize** button, you should be taken to your redirect url and see this,

     `Thanks for installing the "your slash_command" for Zoom!`

+ 8. Now that your Chatbot is installed on your Zoom account, go to a Zoom Chat channel and type,

+   `/"your slash_command" poll Pizza for lunch?`